Thunder Rosa: Personal life

 Before wrestling and during the early years of her wrestling career, Cervantes was a social worker, doing case work with at-risk young adults struggling with mental illness, homelessness, substance abuse, and other life issues.
 After she realized that season three of Lucha Underground would pay more than her income as a social worker, Cervantes' husband encouraged her to focus 100% of her time and effort on wrestling.

 Cervantes married Brian Cervantes on December 21, 2006, and together they have a son Anakin, born on August 31, 2005.
+In November 2025, Cervantes announced her separation from Brian on social media.

 Cervantes graduated from the University of California, Berkeley in 2010 with a Bachelor's Degree in sociology.
 She became a US citizen on February 21, 2019.
+On July 1, 2026, the 37th mayor of San Diego, Todd Gloria, declared that July 1 would be officially recognized as "Thunder Rosa Day" in San Diego.

 Lucha Underground lawsuit

 On February 6, 2019, it was reported that Cervantes, Ivelisse Vélez, Joey Ryan, and Jorge Luis Alcantar (aka, El Hijo del Fantasma/King Cuerno) had filed a class-action lawsuit in California against Lucha Underground's coproducers: the El Rey Network and the Baba-G production company.
 The performers alleged that their Lucha Underground contracts were illegal under California law because they unfairly restricted their ability to work in their chosen profession.
 In an interview with Chris Van Vliet, Cervantes said that she joined Lucha Underground for season 2 under a five-year contract.
 However, production of the series ended after less than four full seasons' worth of episodes were made.
 This left Cervantes and others—who, as professional wrestlers in the US, work as independent contractors—trapped in a situation where they were effectively fired yet also contractually blocked from working for any other wrestling companies until their Lucha Underground contracts expired (i.e., at least 1–2 years later), or they each paid a US$5,000 escape clause fee.
 By March 26, 2019, all lawsuits had been settled in the wrestlers' favor, and they were freed from their LU contracts.